 Almost all laser bundles and spindles are supported by this controller.
 It uses a 0-5V PWM signal to drive most lasers and small spindles.

-For driving the VFD's and larger laser modules it uses the 0-10V analog signal, making it very convenient.
+For driving the VFDs and larger laser modules it uses the 0-10V analog signal, making it very convenient.

 The xPRO V5 does everything that the other controllers do and more in a much better way.

-Additionaly it uses the latest USB type C for fast connectivity.
+Additionally, it uses the latest USB type C for fast connectivity.
 The xPRO V5 also has a built-in heat sink and temperature-controlled cooling fans.

 The xPRO V5 comes fully assembled and programmed with XYZ probe input, integrated relays, E-Stop switch, and power switch.

-The documentation for the xPRO V5 is quite good with their github wiki page detailing everything you need to get things done.
+The documentation for the xPRO V5 is quite good with their Github wiki page detailing everything you need to get things done.

-An Ohio based US company, Spark Concepts has very quick response times and after sales service for this product is more than satisfactory.
+An Ohio-based US company, Spark Concepts has very quick response times and after-sales service for this product is more than satisfactory.